RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-Configure the Import Settings
+## Configure the Import Settings
---

-There are a number of settings that you may configure for an import operation.
-We configure the settings by calling a separate helper function:
+You can configure several settings for an import operation.
+In this example, call a helper method to apply the settings:

 # [C#](#tab/tabid-4)
 ```cs